FN-6: FN-M

+The FN-M Hidden Blade is a multi-purpose, lightweight, micro missile in the FN series.
+The missile is designed to engage light vehicles, boats, fortifications, and helicopters at 3 km away, as well as small unmanned aerial vehicles (UAV) at 1.5 km.
+The seeker is a TV imaging type.
+Micro missiles, such as FN-M, QN-202, and JK-1, were revealed at approximately the same time, indicating they were part of a Chinese military development program.

 Operational history

 Syrian Civil War

 The combat debut of the FN-6 came during the 2013 phase of the Syrian civil war.
 By March 2013, two Syrian Air Force Mil Mi-8 or Mi-17 were shot down.

 The New York Times reported that Qatar supplied the Syrian rebels, possibly through purchase from the Sudanese inventory, with the FN-6 and that several units have now fallen into the hands of ISIS.
 However, spray paint had been used to obscure serial numbers in an effort to impede tracking of the weapon's supply chain.

 The Global Times, states that, though Chinese-made missiles have downed aircraft in the past, the Syrian war "is the first time such a success has been recorded on video."
 The news outlet further raises the possibility of this improving the sales and image of Chinese defense products abroad.
-However, The New York Times reported that rebels have complained the missile's performance, such as failings to fire or lock on and two premature explosions while firing, which killed two rebels and wounded four more.
+However, The New York Times reported that rebels have complained about the missile's performance, such as failings to fire or lock on and two premature explosions while firing, which killed two rebels and wounded four more.

 On 18 August 2013, the first recorded kill of a fixed-wing aircraft took place when a team from the Islamic Harakat Ahrar ash-Sham Al Islami brigade downed a SyAAF MiG-21 over Latakia province.
-The jet's pilot was filmed parachuting but his fate is not known.
+The jet's pilot was filmed parachuting, but his fate is not known.
 This downing is also the FN-6's first jet kill.